koshuang/frontend-clean-architecture/README.md

 There are some extra features:

-- Modular structure.
+- Modular structure and aliases.
 Attempting to have better code spliting.
   - app: depends on all other modules
   - core: all modules depends on core module in order to access user, notification.
   - auth